pjcj/Gedcom.pm/README.md

 experiment with this option and check the amount of CPU time and memory that your application uses.
 You may also need to read this paragraph a few times to understand it.
 Sorry.

+Some GEDCOM tools strip out whitespace at the end of lines before CONC lines.
+Setting the `add_conc_space` option to true will add a space before the CONC line if there is not already one there.
+This is non-standard (incorrect) behaviour, but is useful if you have a GEDCOM file which has been created with such a tool.
+By default this option is not set.

 callback is an optional reference to a subroutine which will be called at various times while the GEDCOM file (and the grammar file, if applicable) is